suspectedesp/bot-hosting-wrapper/README.md

 # Bot-Hosting.net API Wrapper
+Important: Your account token expires every 2 weeks!
+If something isnt working, make sure you use an up-to-date token :)

 A simple API Wrapper for certain information in python for bot-hosting.net
 Information: This is made by @vortexsys on discord, staff member but not developer of bot-hosting.net
 ## Table of Contents